-Monthly conference discussing a recent journal article from the Internal Medicine literature, with a focus on critically interpreting the literature and developing an understanding of biostatistics.
+Monthly conference discussing a recent journal article from the Internal Medicine literature, with a focus on critically interpreting the literature, and developing an understanding of biostatistics.

 Conferences during the “+1” week based on the Yale Office-Based Medicine Curriculum.

-Monthly morbidity and mortality conference presented jointly by Internal Medicine and Emergency Medicine Chiefs/faculty.
+Quarterly morbidity and mortality conference presented jointly by Internal Medicine and Emergency Medicine Chiefs/faculty.

 Patient Safety Conference